 The poultry dish Balinese chicken rice is next to try.
-Savor the heavenly taste of Betutu mix, in which the chicken is marinated for hours before cooking.
-Also pick some side dishes: sauteed water spinach (kangkung), livers or blood cakes.
+Savor the heavenly taste of the Betutu mix, in which the chicken is marinated for hours before cooking.
+Also pick some side dishes: sauteed water spinach (kangkung), livers, or blood cakes.
 To enhance the spiciness, add a pinch of the chili paste sambal.

 The most recommended dessert here in Gianyar Night Market is Klepon.
 A type of dumpling filled with palm sugar.
 When a klepon is bitten, the filling will explode inside the mouth, with a delightful sweetness melt with sprinkles of grated coconut.
 It’s just mouth-watering to think about.